See and Learn Speech Sounds

 - Customisable - a variety of options to configure voices, random cards sequence, applause at the end of activities and more

-- NEW See and Learn Speech Sounds for Windows 10 PCs and tablets
+- See and Learn Speech Sounds for Windows 10 PCs and tablets

 - See and Learn Speech Sounds for iPads